developer-onizuka/O365Access_GraphAPI/README.md

 # 5. Get Mail from O365 with Implicit Credentials Flow

 # 5-1.
 Token Request to AzureAD
 Enter the URL into your browser.
-You don't need to specify the CLIENT_CECRET in it because you're asked the consent by AzureAD through browser, soon.
-What is the deffrent between Implicit Credentials and Client Credentials is: <br>
+You don't need to specify the CLIENT_CECRET in it because you're asked the consent by AzureAD through browser, soon. <br> **What is the deffrent between Implicit Credentials and Client Credentials** is: <br>
 Implicit Credentials : On behalf of users (**act as the signed-in user**) <br>
 Client Credentials   : 2-legged OAuth (**run without a signed-in user present, for example, apps that run as background services or daemons**) <br>
 ```